cs-fullstack-master/code-concepts-assessment-3-dotnet/README.md

 - .NET Entity Framework for persistence
 - .NET Identity Framework for User authentication and authorization
 - PostMan tool for testing

+`Wire Frames`
+- Take some time at start to do some pre-thinking and design.
+At *minimum* you should have a basic wire frame drawn up (*ADD A PICTURE OF DESIGN TO REPO*)

 ### Backend
 - Should have at **minimum** 4 endpoints/actions restricted by User role (admin, employee):